Top 10 Cards You Need for Your Harpie Yu-Gi-Oh Deck

 1. Hysteric Sign

 As impressive as today's entries have been, Hysteric Sign easily seizes first place.
 When initially activated, you add the spell Elegant Egotist to your hand from either your deck or graveyard, already justifying usage by immediately providing you with a free Harpie-summoning magic.
-Then, during the end phase that Sign is sent to the graveyard from the field or hand, you can add up to three Harpie cards with different names from your deck to your hand, a colossal draw engine that adds three cards to your hand.
+Then, during the end phase, that Sign is sent to the graveyard from the field or hand, and you can add up to three Harpie cards with different names from your deck to your hand, a colossal draw engine that adds three cards to your hand.

 And remember that this search function activates when sent from either the field or the hand, making Sign great discard fodder for Hysteric Party or a superb way for Hunting Ground to actually help you if forced to destroy one of your own spells/traps.
-I cannot stress enough how essential this spell is for your Harpie's build, potentially gaining you four cards over its lifespan, and the lowest prices I found on it run you under four dollars.
+I cannot stress enough how essential this spell is for your Harpie's build, potentially gaining you four cards over its lifespan, and the lowest prices I found on it run you under nine dollars.

 Which card do you prefer?

 Future of Harpies

 An underestimated archetype wielding many impressive add abilities and spell/trap removals, the Harpies have drastically improved since their initial debut and they still catch many a foe off-guard.
 Be sure to supplement their built-in support with defensive forces like Swords of Revealing Light to ensure their multiple-monster abilities go off without a hitch, and you'll soon be on your path to victory.